SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 *   Filtering metrics by additional labels on the prometheus metric:

-    The prometheus metric from which the model RPS is computed has the following labels:
+    The prometheus metric from which the model RPS is computed has the following labels managed by Seldon Core 2:

     ```c-like
     seldon_model_infer_total{